-The Network for Social Management is honoring Dr. Sally Selden, vice president and dean for academic affairs at Lynchburg College, for her research that sheds light on turnover in nonprofit organizations.
+The Network for Social Management is honoring Dr. Sally Selden, vice president and dean for academic affairs at University of Lynchburg, for her research that sheds light on turnover in nonprofit organizations.

 Dr. Selden co-authored “Voluntary Turnover in Nonprofit Human Service Organizations: The Impact of High Performance Work Practices” with Dr. Jessica Sowa, a professor at the University of Colorado Denver.
 After being published in 2015, the paper was nominated and chosen to receive the Human Service Organizations: Management, Leadership & Governance Slavin-Patti Award for its outstanding research.